JoshuaVanStraaten/retailer-scrapers/scripts/README.md

 ## 5. Install the Service

 ### 5.1 Configure the Service Script
-1. Ensure the `ScrapeService` script is in the same folder as the scraping scripts.
+1. Ensure the `scrape_service` script is in the same folder as the scraping scripts.
-2. Update the paths in `ScrapeService` if necessary:
+2. Update the paths in `scrape_service` if necessary:
    - `daily_scrape.py` should be in the same directory.

 ### 5.2 Install the Service